pheebely/globalfungi/README.md

 Phoebe Ly, Dilara Bozkurt, Zhenjiang Li

+Live Server needed to load these layers:

+- globalfungi.geojson

 Local Geoserver layers: These layers will not be available on the map when the website is loaded on another computer since they are hosted locally.

 - Hex bin map